Marie-Angélique Memmie Le Blanc: Modern assessments

 The story of Marie-Angélique's life remains little known in English-speaking countries and appeared to have been almost forgotten in France until quite recently, with the publication of Julia Douthwaite's articles and book.
 It was featured in broadcasts by the French radio channel Europe1 in 2011 and by the France Inter channel in 2012.

-The French surgeon-author Serge Aroles summarizes Marie-Angélique's life in his second book, L’Enigme des enfants-loups: Une certitude biologique mais un déni des archives 1304–1954 (Paris, Editions Publibook, 2007):
+The French surgeon-author Serge Aroles summarizes Marie-Angélique's life in his second book, L'Enigme des enfants-loups: Une certitude biologique mais un déni des archives 1304–1954 (Paris, Editions Publibook, 2007).
+In his 1765 interview with Le Blanc, Lord Monboddo observed unique cognitive abilities, which he later cited as evidence of her intellectual capacity, despite the significant lack of human socialization during her formative years.